KVNT

-KVNT (1020 AM) is a commercial radio station in Eagle River, Alaska, broadcasting to the Anchorage metropolitan area.
+KVNT (1020 AM) is a commercial radio station licensed to Eagle River, Alaska, United States, and broadcasting to the Anchorage metropolitan area.
 It airs a talk radio format and is owned by CBI Media Group.
 Its studios are located on Business Park Boulevard in Anchorage.

-KVNT is a "Class A" AM station.
-It is powered at 10,000 watts, using a non-directional antenna.
-The transmitter is on Hazel Avenue in Wasilla.
-Programming is also heard on three FM translators: 92.5 MHz, 104.5 MHz and 105.3 MHz.
+KVNT's transmitter is sited on Hazel Avenue in Wasilla.
+Programming is also heard on three low-power FM translators: 92.5 MHz, 104.5 MHz and 105.3 MHz.